Citrus unshiu: History

+During the Edo period of Japan, kishu mikans were more popular because there was a popular superstition that eating Citrus unshiu without seeds made people prone to infertility.
+After modernization started in the Meiji period, Citrus unshiu grew in popularity, becoming fondly associated with wintertime much like kotatsu.
+It was introduced to the West from the Satsuma region of Japan in 1878.

+Citrus unshiu was named after Unshu (Wenzhou), a famous production area of Citrus species in China, in the late Edo period of Japan.
+Before the name unshu mikan was established in Japan, it was called nakajima mikain or nagashima mikan after the place name of Nishi-Nakajima in Amakusa District of the Higo Province (later Nagashima, Kagoshima), where the species is said to have been born.

+There are two theories about the origin of the Citrus unshiu.
+One is that Citrus unshiu originated in Japan, while the other is that it originated in China.
+According to the Japanese origin theory, several species that would serve as the parents of Citrus unshiu were introduced from China, and in the 1600s, they were born in Nishi-Nakajima, Higo Province (later Nagashima, Kagoshima) in Japan.
+The Japanese Ministry of Agriculture, Forestry and Fisheries, Ehime Prefecture and Japanese scientists support this theory of Japanese origin.

+Genetic studies conducted in the 2010s suggest that the maternal species of Citrus unshiu is kishu (Citrus kinokuni) and the paternal species is kunenbo (Citrus nobilis Lour. var. kunip).

 United States of America

 Jesuits brought the fruit from Asia to North America in the 18th century, starting groves in the Jesuit Plantation upriver from New Orleans, Louisiana (then a part of New Spain).
 The municipal street "Orange" in New Orleans, was originally named "Rue Des Orangers" and the site of the Jesuit grove.
 The groves were later re-cultivated farther south in Plaquemines Parish to provide greater protection from harmful frosts, and have continued to the present day.
 The Becnel family are the largest growers of Louisiana citrus.

 The fruit became much more common in the United States starting in the late 19th century.
-In 1878 during the Meiji period, Owari mikans were brought to the United States from the Satsuma Province in Kyūshū, Japan, by the spouse of the US Minister to Japan, General Van Valkenburgh, who renamed them satsumas.
+In 1878 during the Meiji period, Owari mikans were brought to the United States from the Satsuma Province in Kyūshū, Japan, by Anna Van Valkenburgh, the spouse of the US Minister to Japan, General Van Valkenburgh, who renamed them satsumas.
 Between 1908 and 1911 about a million Owari mikan trees were imported throughout the lower Gulf Coast states.
 Owari is still commonly grown in Florida.
 The towns of Satsuma, Alabama, Satsuma, Florida, Satsuma, Texas, and Satsuma, Louisiana were named after this fruit.
-By 1920 Jackson County in the Florida Panhandle had billed itself as the "Satsuma Capital of the World."
+By 1920 Jackson County in the Florida Panhandle had billed itself as the "Satsuma Capital of the World".
 However, the commercial industry was damaged by a -13.3 C cold snap in 1911, a hurricane in 1915, and a very cold period in the late 1930s.